Tyabji family: Military

-Vice Admiral Krishna Swaminathan, AVSM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Vice Chief of Naval Staff.
-He took over as the 39th Vice Chief of Naval staff on 1 May 2024.
-He previously served as Chief of Personnel.
-He earlier served as the Controller of Personnel Services, Chief of Staff of the Western Naval Command, Flag Officer Defence Advisory Group (FODAG), Flag Officer Commanding Western Fleet (FOCWF) and Flag Officer Sea Training (FOST).
+Admiral Krishna Swaminathan, PVSM, AVSM, VSM is the 27th Chief of the Naval Staff.
+He previously served as the Flag Officer Commanding-in-Chief Western Naval Command and as the 39th Vice Chief of Naval staff.
+His earlier appointments include Chief of Personnel, Controller of Personnel Services, Chief of Staff of the Western Naval Command, Flag Officer Defence Advisory Group, Flag Officer Commanding Western Fleet and Flag Officer Sea Training.
 He was the second Commanding Officer of the aircraft carrier INS Vikramaditya.
-Swaminathan attended the Bishop Cotton Boys' School and the Sainik School, Bijapur before graduating from the National Defence Academy, Pune.
-Swaminathan is a specialist in Communication and Electronic Warfare and completed his courses at the Joint Services Command and Staff College, Shrivenham in the United Kingdom and the higher command course at the College of Naval Warfare in Mumbai.
-Swaminathan has also attended the Naval War College, Newport, Rhode Island in the United States.
+Krishna attended the Bishop Cotton Boys' School and the Sainik School, Bijapur before graduating from the National Defence Academy, Pune.
+He also attended the Joint Services Command and Staff College in the United Kingdom, the higher command course at the College of Naval Warfare and the Naval War College in Newport, Rhode Island.

 Captain Nadir Salahuddin Tyabji was in the Royal Indian Navy and assisted in the evacuation of hundreds of thousands of Indian settlers from Burma.
 Tyabji played a role in reducing Japanese advancements in Burma during World War II.